chrplr/tutorial-expyriment/intro-to-expyriment.md

 control.end()
 ```

-Execute this code (You will need to press the space bar to end it)
+Execute this code in `ipython` (or with `python example_01.py`)

+Note: You will need to press the space bar to quit it.

 # Stimuli

 * `experiment.stimuli` provides basic stimuli (circle, polygon, cross, text, sound, image...).
 See <https://docs.expyriment.org/expyriment.stimuli.html>

-* `expyriment.stimuli.extras` provides more advanced stimuli like Gabor pattern, DotCloud, ...
+* `expyriment.stimuli.extras` provides more advanced stimuli like Gabor pattern, DotCloud, (you need to )...

 # simple detection of visual events

 1. Download [simple-detection-visual-expyriment.py](examples/simple_reaction_times/simple-detection-visual-expyriment.py)

 2. Run it, then check the results in the subfolder `data`.
-Note that one csv file pe subject is generated.
+Note that:

+  * there is one `.xpd` file per subject (the subject's number is automatically incremented each time you launch the expyriment script).
+  * this `.xpd` file is actually a comma-separated-values (csv) file, with additionnal information in lines starting with `#`.

+    You can import this file data in Python into a pandas dataframe using:

+        pandas.read_csv('filename.xpd', comment='#')

+    or in R:

+		read.csv('filename.xpd', comment.char = '#')

 3. Have a look at the source code.